-The last place I have to share is our back yard.
-It’s the reason we bought this house.
+The last place I have to share is the reason we bought this home.
 We are avid sailors and water people.
-A home on the water was what my husband and I dreamt about.
-The back part of our home is almost all windows and a large set of french doors.
+A home on the water was what my husband and I dreamt about having.

 I’m happy I finally pulled the H2OBungalow home tour together.
 It’s been nice to stop and take stock in how far we’ve come.
 I’m guessing that’s something many of us don’t do enough.

 It’s a house the day you move in and it takes time and love to make it a home 🙂

 Don’t miss a single creative idea I share!

 Following H2OBungalow on Facebook?
 It’s one of my favorite places and I share lots of extra projects, inspiration for the home and content I don’t share anywhere else.

 Love Instagram?
 Me Too!
 Follow H2OBungalow on Instagram and see my projects in process and lots more.